gabriel-frattini/trpc-reducer/playground/maximal_starter/README.md

-## Sideclub
+<h2 align="center">Sideclub</h2>

-A simple social network that allows members to share a sideproject idea and invite other members to join them or request to join someone else.
+Sideclub is a simple social network that allows members to share a sideproject idea and invite other members to join them or request to join someone else.
+Features include a simple Markdown-based editor with preview, join and invite, comments and votes, image drag-and-drop and a clean responsive layout

 ## Setup